18alantom/fex/README.md

 > [!NOTE]
 >
-> 🚧 installation using package managers (Homebrew, apt, etc) will be added.
+> 🚧 Installation using package managers (Homebrew, apt, etc) will be added.

 ### From Source